FREQUENTLY ASKED QUESTIONS

 How is compensation calculated for unfair dismissal?

 It consists of a 'Basic Award' (based on age, tenure, and weekly pay) and a 'Compensatory Award' (for financial loss like lost wages).
-The Compensatory Award is capped at the lower of £118,223 or a year's gross pay (figures updated annually).
+The Compensatory Award is capped at the lower of GBP123,543 or a year's gross pay for relevant dates on or after 6 April 2026 (figures updated annually).

 Can I claim for injury to feelings?

 Yes, but generally only in discrimination or whistleblowing cases, not standard unfair dismissal.
-These broadly fall into 'Vento bands' ranging from ~£1,200 to over £60,700 depending on the severity of the discrimination.
+These broadly fall into 'Vento bands' ranging from about GBP1,300 to over GBP62,900 for claims presented on or after 6 April 2026, depending on the severity of the discrimination.

 What happens if I lose my tribunal case?